smoesel-de/smoesel-puncher/README.md

-# SMOESEL Fighter
+# SMOESEL Puncher

-SMOESEL Fighter is a fun Flutter project where you can punch different characters and see their reactions.
+SMOESEL Puncher is a fun Flutter project where you can punch different characters and see their reactions.
 The project demonstrates various Flutter features including animations, gestures, and state management.

 ## Features